Students completing the comprehensive exam path take two elective courses (six credit

 semester of the program.

-Students on this path must contact Dr. Sanders one semester before anticipated graduation to be approved to sign up for the comprehensive exam (see more on this below).
+Students on this path must contact Dr. Sanders one semester before anticipated graduation to be approved to sign up for the comprehensive exam.
+You'll need to send an email

-program director to state your intent to take the exam and graduate the following
+to state your intent to take the exam and graduate the following semester (be sure

-semester (be sure to include your A-number).
-The program director will then request for you to receive access to the "I-O Psychology
+Exam Preparation: When you send your intent (explained above), the program director will then request for you to receive access to the "I-O Psychology

 Comprehensive Exam" D2L zero-credit course (this is not tied to course registration).